Becoming a guide

 Rideau Hall has been the official residence and workplace of Canada’s governors general since 1867.

-• gain recognized work experience within the federal public service;
+• gain work experience within the federal public service;

-• develop your general knowledge and professional abilities.
+• expand your general knowledge and professional abilities.

 Eligibility Criteria, Qualifications and Conditions of Employment

-• be available to work full-time from early May to late August 2024;
+• be available to work 35 hours per week from early May to early September 2026;

-• be registered in a full-time post-secondary program at a recognized institution for the winter 2024 academic session;
+• be enrolled in a full-time university undergraduate program at an accredited academic institution for the winter 2026 academic term;

-• return to full-time post-secondary studies in the fall 2024 academic session;
+• plan to return to full-time post-secondary studies in the fall 2026 academic term; and

 • meet the FSWEP eligibility criteria.